Freihaus building of Technische Universität Wien

 Using public transportation is very convenient in Vienna.
 Plan your journeys here or here.
 Using the underground offers a particularly fast possibility to reach your destination.
 A map of the underground network can be found here.

-If you are planning to do some additional sight-seeing in Vienna, there are single tickets (one direction, switching lines without break is permitted, valid up to 80 minutes, 2.40 EUR, 1.50 EUR for seniors of age 65+), 24 hour (8 EUR), 48 hour (14.10 EUR), and 72 hour (17.10 EUR) tickets available (more information).
+If you are planning to do some additional sight-seeing in Vienna, there are single tickets (one direction, switching lines without break is permitted, valid up to 80 minutes, 3.20 EUR), 24 hour (9.70 EUR), and 7 days (28.90 EUR) (more information).
+Prices are cheaper on the moblie app of Wiener Linien (3 EUR single, 25.20 7 days).
+The very first time you use the app you may need few minutes to create an account.

 There will be no pre-reserved contingents of hotel rooms.
 The participants are asked to find a place of their own liking via platforms such as booking.com